Askaniy/CelestiaStarRenderer/ReadMe.md

 ![CSR render example](CSR_render_example.png)

+You can configure rendering in `main.py` through its variables.

 ## Installation

-Tested on Python versions 3.9-3.11, it may work on older ones too.
-You can configure rendering in `main.py` through variables.
+Python version 3.9 or higher is required.
+On Linux, you may need to replace the `python` command with `python3`.

-1. Clone the repository or download archive by the GitHub web interface;
+**Step Zero**: Clone the repository or download the archive using the GitHub web interface.
+In the console, go to the project root folder.

+### Simple installation
+1. Install the dependencies with `pip install -r requirements.txt`;
+2. Execute `python -u main.py`.

+### In virtual environment
-2. Open the folder in terminal and create a virtual environment with `python3 -m venv .venv`;
+1. Create a virtual environment with `python -m venv .venv`;
-3. Install the libraries needed by `.venv/bin/pip install -r requirements.txt`;
+2. Install the dependencies with `.venv/bin/pip install -r requirements.txt`;
-4. Execute `.venv/bin/python3 -u main.py`.
+3. Execute `.venv/bin/python -u main.py`.

 ## Known problems
 - Subpixel render will not work well, star is supposed to be strictly in the center.
 Otherwise, I assume it will lead to unexpected brightness fluctuations unless some kind of the PSF integration by pixel is implemented, but this is expensive.
 This means that as the DPI increases, the size of stars will decrease.